Clomethiazole: Overdose

 Clomethiazole is particularly toxic and dangerous if overdosed and is potentially fatal.
 Alcohol multiplies the effect.
 As the drug can be fatal in high doses, prescribing clomethiazole for the management of alcohol dependence outside of a controlled environment, for example a hospital, is not recommended, especially because there are much less toxic alternatives, such as diazepam.
 Diazepam is one of many drugs belonging to the benzodiazepine class, with a long half-life (50–100 hours) and a very low risk of a fatal overdose, so long as the patient does not also consume alcohol or certain other types of medication.

 Due to clomethiazole's unique chemical structure the benzodiazepine antidote flumazenil cannot reverse the effects of overdose; overdose treatment is restricted to the application of a mechanical ventilation apparatus until enough of the drug has been metabolized or excreted for the patient to breathe sufficiently without assistance.

-Drummer Keith Moon of the rock band The Who died of a recreational clomethiazole overdose.
+Drummer Keith Moon of the rock band The Who died of a clomethiazole overdose.